hsuanchih/Scribbles/iOS-OSX/Combine.md

 ```
 ---
 ## Publisher
+### The Background:

+We see that a subscriber can request values from a subscription, but how does a subscription can created and passed to the subscriber in the first place?
+This is where a publisher comes in.
 Before we get into concrete publisher types, let's first have a look at the contract a publisher will need to fulfill:

 ```Swift
 protocol Publisher {